celery/celery/docs/userguide/routing.rst

 Hands-on with the API
 ---------------------

-Celery comes with a tool called :program:`camqadm` (short for Celery AMQ Admin).
-It's used for command-line access to the AMQP API, enabling access to administration tasks like creating/deleting queues and exchanges, purging queues or sending messages.
+Celery comes with a tool called :program:`celery amqp` that is used for command-line access to the AMQP API, enabling access to administration tasks like creating/deleting queues and exchanges, purging queues or sending messages.
+It can also be used for non-AMQP brokers, but different implementation may not implement all commands.

-You can write commands directly in the arguments to :program:`camqadm`, or just start with no arguments to start it in shell-mode::
+You can write commands directly in the arguments to :program:`celery amqp`, or just start with no arguments to start it in shell-mode::

-    $ camqadm
+    $ celery amqp
     -> connecting to amqp://guest@localhost:5672/.
     -> connected.
     1>